-Wasmer Edge is still under heavy development and is not ready yet for production usage.
+Wasmer Edge is still under heavy development.

 Wasmer Edge is a next-generation cloud platform, built from the ground up to enable the Wasmer vision:

 Run, Publish & Deploy any code - anywhere.

 Edge harnesses WebAssembly, the Wasmer runtime and WASI(X) to enable secure, scalable and cost-effective global deployments of your applications with minimal operational complexity.